soverenio/docs/docs/source/index.rst

 Soveren Cloud is a SaaS service managed by Soveren.
 It offers a set of dashboards that provide various views into the metadata collected by Soveren Gateway.
-Examples are statistics on what PIIs have been observed and how sensitive they were, what services were involved, what were the potential caveats in the API structure from the privacy standpoint.
+That includes analytics and stats on what PIIs have been observed and how sensitive they were, what services were involved, what were the potential caveats in the API structure from the privacy standpoint.